 While a Hotel room overlooking the fountains gives you a phenomenal view of fountains the view can be quite distant and you, of course, forfeit the Music.
 But being able to sit in private and just watch the fountains dance away with a drink is a brilliant way to prepare for an evening…or to end it!

-Bellagio has a number of restaurants around the back side of the lake.
+Bellagio has a number of restaurants around the backside of the lake.
 These Restaurants offer either a great view of the Lake or the chance to eat outside on a terrace overlooking the lake.
-The is by far one of the best options to enjoy both a fantastic meal and get the best views of the fountain show.
+This is by far one of the best options to enjoy both a fantastic meal and get the best views of the fountain show.
 The outdoor terraces allow you to hear the accompanying music and allow for a full uninterrupted view of the show.
 You will see quite a few during dinner as the shows will be every 15 mins giving an unforgettable accompaniment to your meal.

 This is the perfect Romantic night out and an unforgettable way to spend the evening.

 Of course, The kicker is the cost.
 The restaurants on offer range from Expensive to VERY expensive.
 But if you are looking for the ultimate date night or special anniversary meal, Dining behind the Bellagio fountains is hard to beat.

 - Lago by Julian Serrano – Italian – $$$